Institut supérieur européen de gestion group

 The Institut supérieur européen de gestion group (ISEG group, French for Advanced European Institute of Management) is a group of two business schools, ISEG Marketing & Communication School and ISG Programme Business & Management, the former created in 1980, and the latter formed in 2014 when ISEG Business School and ISEG Finance School, each also founded in 1980, merged.

 In September 2017, ISEG Business & Finance School merged with the programme Business & Management of the ISG Business School.

 It is based in Paris, Bordeaux, Lille, Lyon, Nantes, Strasbourg and Toulouse, France.
 The group is mainly focused on teaching entrepreneurship.

 History

 Deployment in regions

 The Institut supérieur européen de gestion was created in 1980 in Paris.
-After that, six other campuses has been opened in Bordeaux (1986), Toulouse (1987), Lille (1988), Nantes (1989), Strasbourg (1989) and Lyon (1990).
+Since then, six other campuses have been opened in Bordeaux (1986), Toulouse (1987), Lille (1988), Nantes (1989), Strasbourg (1989) and Lyon (1990).